tensorflow/tfjs-examples/quantization/README.md

    [ImageNet](http://www.image-net.org/) dataset.
 This subset is based on the sampling done by https://github.com/ajschumacher/imagen.

-In the first three cases, quantizing the weights to 16 or 8 bits does not have any significant effect on the accuracy.
-In the MobileNetV2 case, however, quantizing the weights to 8 bits leads to a significant deterioration in accuracy, as measured by the top-1 and top-5 accuracies.

-Exapmle results are listed in the table below:
+In the first three demos, quantizing the weights to 16 or 8 bits does not have any significant effect on the accuracy.
+In the MobileNetV2 demo, however, quantizing the weights to 8 bits leads to a significant deterioration in accuracy, as measured by the top-1 and top-5 accuracies.
+See example results in the table below:

 | Dataset and Mdoel      | Original (no-quantization) | 16-bit quantization | 8-bit quantization |
 | ---------------------- | -------------------------- | ------------------- | ------------------ |